homieiot/homie-esp8266/README.md

 * **`value`**: Payload
 * **`retained`**: Should the server retain this value, or is it a one-shot value?

+#### void .setResettable (bool `resettable`)

+Is the device resettable?
+This is useful at runtime, because you might want the device not to be resettable when you have another library that is doing some unfinished work, like moving shutters for example.

+* **`resettable`**: Is the device resettable?
+Default value is `true`

 #### int .getEepromOffset ()

 As Homie uses EEPROM, first bytes of the EEPROM are used.
 This functions returns the first byte that is free for you to use.